n0t-Me/MCSC_v10/Writeups/Cucumber/writeup.md

 Now let's put everything together.
 We can follow this simple algorithm:

-1-Get the data from the pickle file
+1- Get the data from the pickle file
-2-See if it's morse or QR
+2- See if it's morse or QR
-3-Decode it
+3- Decode it
-4-Unzip the archive
+4- Unzip the archive
-5-Repeat
+5- Repeat

 And here is my proposed solution: